May 2025 - Run Club Menlo Park Receives Proclamation from City of Menlo Park - Click Here

 • May Include USATF Cross-Country/Track Racing Opportunities

-• Does not include USATF Youth Membership (~$26.50)
+• Does NOT include USATF Youth Membership (~$40) (may not be needed)

-Cost: $550 (RCMP is the least expensive MPCSD after-school program - see our About RCMP page for details: Click Here)
+Cost: $600 (RCMP is the least expensive MPCSD after-school program - see our About RCMP page for details: Click Here)

-Menlo-Atherton high school (freshman girls volleyball team),
+Menlo-Atherton high school (JV girls volleyball team),

 and has been a Menlo Park resident since 1996.